-Call our office in Columbus, Ohio, or schedule a consultation online for expert diagnosis for foot and ankle problems like Morton’s neuroma.
+Call our office in Columbus, Ohio, or schedule a consultation online for an expert diagnosis of foot and ankle problems like Morton’s neuroma.

-- If you have been suffering the symptoms of an Ankle Fracture, schedule an appointment with one of our Board Certified Foot and Ankle Specialists at one of our 7 convenient locations throughout Greater Columbus.
+If you have been suffering the symptoms of Morton’s neuroma, schedule an appointment with one of our Board Certified Foot and Ankle Specialists at one of our 7 convenient locations throughout Greater Columbus.

 Best of all, most patients can be seen within 24 hours of making an appointment.